jdevfullstack-tutorials/page-metrics/README.md

 ![step 3](https://github.com/xdvrx1/page-metrics-tutorial/blob/main/screenshots/step3.png)

 Paste it at the README file of your repo or web page.
-If ever you used the `master` branch as your page also, there is no need to add that separately.
+If ever you used the `main` branch as your page also, there is no need to add that separately.
 And that's it!
 ![sample](https://github.com/xdvrx1/page-metrics-tutorial/blob/main/screenshots/final.png)